gernotstarke/pdfstamper/doc/pdfstamper_arc42.md

 # Documentation for the arc42 pdfStamper, a page numberizer
+# Documentation for the arc42 pdfStamper, a page numberizer

-Version: May 4th 2013, Gernot Starke(Star Wars day of the year: may the fourth be with you…) See the [release notes](#header_relnotes) for (boring) organizational info.
+Version: May 4th 2013, Gernot Starke

+(Star Wars day of the year: may the fourth be with you…)

+See the [release notes](#header_relnotes) for (boring) organizational info.

 ##### Contents

 1. [Intro and Requirements](#header_intro)